littletof/prettyBenching/README.md

 # prettyBenchmarkResults

-Prints the Deno `runBenchmarks()` methods result in a nicely readable format.
+Prints the Deno `runBenchmarks()` method's result in a nicely readable format.

 ### Usage